ansys/pyaedt/doc/source/Resources/User_Guide.rst

 Variable Manager allows user to create advanced equations and manage them through PyAEDT.

-The Variable value can be set or get using application setter and getter but user can access more comprehensive set of function by accessing directly the variable_manager object.
+The Variable value can be set or get using application setter and getter but user can access more comprehensive set of functions by accessing directly the variable_manager object.

 .. code:: python